ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 This specification may be used in a way that implies receiving data from untrusted sources into systems that may be of mission-critical nature.
 To minimise the risks associated with this attack vector, all input fields MUST be properly validated by data types, lengths and contents.
 The Issuer Signature SHALL also be verified before any processing of the contents of the HCERT takes place.
 However, the validation of the Issuer Signature implies parsing the Protected Issuer Header first, in which a potential attacker may attempt to inject carefully crafted information designed to compromise the security of the system.

-# Appendix A - Trust management
+# Appendix A - Trust Management

 The signature of the HCERT requires a public key to verify.
 Countries, or institutions within countries, need to make these public keys available.
 Ultimately, every Verifier needs to have a list of all public keys it is willing to trust (as the public key is not part of the HCERT).